Apilan and kota mara

-Apilan and kota mara are two Malay nautical terms which refers to the structure on a vessel where the cannon is installed.
+Apilan and kota mara are two Malay nautical terms which refer to the structure on a vessel where the cannon is installed.
 This term is used especially on Malay ships and boats.

 Apilan

 Iranun lanong warship with apilan mounting 2 guns.

 Apilan (or ampilan) is the wooden gunshield found in Malay prahus where cannons are placed.
-It has a hole to place long gun, and sometimes swivel gun can be placed over the top of the apilan.
-Apilan is not permanent, it can be assembled, disassembled, and moved.
-The crew of Malay prahu operated the long gun behind an apilan.
-The apilan usually situated at the bow of a prahu.
+It has a hole to place a long gun, and sometimes a swivel gun can be placed over the top of the apilan.
+An apilan is not permanent: it can be assembled, disassembled, and moved according to necessity.
+The crew of Malay prahu operated the long gun behind an apilan, which was usually situated at the bow of a prahu.
 This gun-shield was only put on when the ship went into action.
 Sunting apilan is the name given to two lelas or light guns standing on the gun-shield of a heavy gun.

 Etymology

-Apilan is a true Malay word, it was not descended from any word.
+Apilan is a native Malay word, not descended from any foreign word.
 It is also a standalone word, because the syllable is api-lan instead of apil-an.

 Kota mara

 Sketch of a lanting kotta mara showing cross section across the center, construction of a firing hole, and the construction of a corner post.

 Kota mara is the breastwork or casement of Malay prahus.
 The function is to protect the gunner.
 Contrary to apilan, the kota mara cannot be moved.
 It is the permanent bulwark of the battery in a Malay piratical ship.
-The term saga kota mara refers to a peculiar props keeping the gun shield (apilan) in position.
+The term saga kota mara refers to a peculiar prop keeping the gun shield (apilan) in position.
 The word benteng is also used for this permanent breastwork.
 Ambong-ambong are blocks of wood forming part of the framework of the battery in a Malay piratical perahu.
 These blocks support the base of the benteng.
-The kota mara is already existed since at least the 8th century A.D., being shown in Borobudur ship bas relief.
+The kota mara already existed since at least the 8th century A.D., being shown in Borobudur ship bas relief.